Full audio and video transcription solutions

 Transcribing audio to text

 Your source content can be translated and transcribed into over 200 languages.
-We are able to transcribe from the vast majority of audio and video formats, and deliver the transcription with the simplest possible formatting in one of the standard word processing formats.
+We are able to transcribe from the vast majority of audio and video formats, and deliver the transcription in one of the standard word processing formats.

 Interviews